-- The Mipedians in Chaotic are actually fairly decent and honorable Lizard Folk, compared to the other tribes in the setting.
+- Chaotic: The Mipedians are fairly decent and honorable Lizard Folk, compared to the other tribes in the setting.
 They're desert dwelling, have wise members, and generally aren't a given episode's aggressor's, having even been the subject of at least one episode proving false Beauty Equals Goodness and Reptiles Are Abhorrent.
-Peyton is actually on very good terms with the entire tribe (and possibly some of the insectoid Danian's as well), more so than Tom, Kaz, and Sara with the Overworlders, Underworlders, and Danians respectively.
+Peyton is on very good terms with the entire tribe (and possibly some of the insectoid Danian's as well), more so than Tom, Kaz, and Sara with the Overworlders, Underworlders, and Danians respectively.

 - He-Man and the Masters of the Universe (1983) occasionally featured Lizard Man, a friendly and helpful character, though not much of a fighter.
 Good for getting into a second-story window, though.

 - The Justice League episode "Eclipsed" has the Ophidians, who fought humanity "before cities, before writing", and whose spirits now form Sealed Evil in a Can.
 They're clearly meant as an Alternate Company Equivalent of Conan's Serpent Men.

 - ThunderCats (2011) series has the Lizards, led by Slithe.
 It's true that they're mooks for Mum-Ra but he had such an easy time winning them because the cats treated like vermin.
 When Lion-O shows one of them kindness, that one returned it.